Sara Cwynar’s solo show at Foxy Production in New York was featured on Artforum.

 To see the full post please visit Artforum.

-For more information about the exhibition, visit the Foxy Production.
+For more information about the exhibition, please visit Foxy Production.

 For more information about Sara Cwynar please contact the gallery: